ebikatsudon/VTubeStudio/Display-Light-Overlay.md

 ## Excluding ArtMeshes

 You can exclude ArtMeshes from being affected by scene lighting by putting `vts_ignore_scene_lighting` somewhere in the ArtMesh ID or ArtMest UserData tag.
+In a future update, you'll be able to exclude ArtMeshes via the UI.